yuhuifishash/SysY/README.md

 # SysY Compiler
 #### SysY -> RISC-V 64bits GC_Zba_Zbb

+## Bugs
+1. QueryAlias in AliasAnalysis after LoopParallel may make mistakes, because LoopParallel may generate new pointers, but AliasAnalysis only consider array.

 ## OverView

 ### Introduction to SysY (subset of C, but something different with C)